 Scot Weinreber, Structural Engineering and Earthquake Simulation Laboratory

 This award is presented to a staff member(s) whose extraordinary service contributions have significantly enriched their SEAS department with exceptional achievements and superior performance.

-Kim Kriz, Department of Electrical Engineering
+Cheryl Michalowski, Department of Biomedical Engineering

 This award is presented to a staff member(s) who demonstrates quality performance that indicates continuous development into an exemplary SEAS employee.